Fleetwood Farm

 Fleetwood Farm, also known as Peggy's Green, is a Federal style house in Loudoun County, Virginia.
 The house is conjectured to have been built around 1775 by William Ellzey, a lawyer originally from Virginia's Tidewater region.
+Ellzey, as a member of the gentry, was a participant in Loudoun County's pre-Revolutionary activities.
+His signature is recorded on the Resolves for Independence that were the result of a public meeting held on June 14, 1774, in Loudoun County.
+In 1784 Ellzey owned eighteen slaves, fifteen horses, and twenty cattle.
+He was prominent in other aspects of public life, serving as deputy clerk of the court in 1749.
+Thus as a member of one of the wealthier families in the county, Ellzey built his home in the style that was popular with men of his standing.
+He died on February 14, 1796; on May 3, 1796, the property was bequeathed to Albert Russell, husband of Ann Harris Frances Ellzey.

 The house is an unusual example of post-and-beam construction in a region where stone or brick construction is more usual.
 The house is a 2-1/2 story post-and-beam framed structure on a stone foundation and basement.
 The frame is infilled with brick nogging and covered with weatherboarding.
 The weatherboards are covered with stucco.
 The main block is three bays with a small entry porch supported by Tuscan columns.
 A one-story frame addition extends to the west.
 The interior was originally arranged on a side-passage plan, which has since been altered.
 The house features extensive wainscoting.
 The main parlor features full-height paneling.
 A second wing was added in 1984.
 The stucco is believed to have been installed in the 1930s or 1940s.
 A dining room is also accessed from the side hall.
 The second floor of the main house has two bedrooms.

 The property includes three contributing outbuildings: a smokehouse, springhouse and barn.
 The house and outbuildings were listed on the National Register of Historic Places on February 1, 1991.